tbehrens97/CyberArk-Scripts/README.md

 # CyberArk-Scripts
-Just a repo of my PowerShell scripts for CyberArk that i use
+Just a repo of my PowerShell scripts for CyberArk that I use